Além do Tempo

-Jhin in conjunction with Eliane Garcia, Lílian Garcia, Duba Elia, Vinícius Vianna, Wagner de Assis and Renata Jhin; Além do Tempo is directed by Pedro Vasconcellos and Rogério Gomes.
-Starring Alinne Moraes, Rafael Cardoso, Paolla Oliveira, Ana Beatriz Nogueira, Emilio Dantas, Irene Ravache, Letícia Persiles and Júlia Lemmertz.
+Jhin in conjunction with Eliane Garcia, Lílian Garcia, Duba Elia, Vinícius Vianna, Wagner de Assis and Renata Jhin; Time After Time is directed by Pedro Vasconcellos and Rogério Gomes.
+Starring Alinne Moraes, Rafael Cardoso, Paolla Oliveira, Ana Beatriz Nogueira, Emilio Dantas, Irene Ravache, Nívea Maria Letícia Persiles and Júlia Lemmertz.

 The series was Elizabeth Jhin's fifth for Globo, and like the others used the theme of life after death.
 Jhin declares herself amazed at the public appetite for this topic; she identifies as a Catholic but sympathizes with Kardecist spiritism.

 Plot

 First phase: Campobello

 The first phase happens in the 19 century and portrays the history of an improbable love but so strong, that neither death nor time is capable to shake.
 Lívia and Felipe are of distinct social classes: She is a humble, obliged young lady that lives in the city's convent while Felipe is a noble Earl, nephew-grandson of the powerful Countess Vitória.
 He is about to walk down the aisle with the beautiful Melissa.

 Lívia and Felipe fall passionately in love at first sight.
 To live this passion seems impossible.
 Beyond the commitment of the Earl, Lívia discovers that she is granddaughter of a Countess, the greatest enemy of her mother, who provoked the separation of Bernardo, the only son of the noblewoman.
 Vitória does not accept the love that her heir felt for the artist mambembe, until he decides to live with the loved one and to open hand of all his wealth.

 Despaired with the attitude of her son, the Countess sends a letter to Emília saying that she is willing to accept her as a daughter-in-law.
 Bernardo distrusts the good intentions of his mother and goes to find Emília by himself.
 A great tragedy occurs on the way, and Bernardo dies.
 The first phase ends with Felipe and Lívia drowning making love oaths.